Mohamed3nan/CompanionWindow/readme.md

 ## ⚙️ Extension Options
 Right-click the extension icon in your browser toolbar and select "⚙️ Options", you have several configuration options:
+- **Context Menu Settings**:
-- **Toggle Context Menu**: Enable or disable the right-click context menu option "Open in Companion Window".
-When enabled, you can right-click on any webpage and select this option from the context menu to open the current page in a Companion Window.
+  - **In Page**: Enable or disable the right-click context menu option "Open in Companion Window" for web pages
+  - **On Link**: Enable or disable the right-click context menu option for opening links directly in Companion Window
-- **Toggle Floating Button**: Show or hide the floating menu button (three dots) in the top-center of the companion window.
+- **Floating Button**: Show or hide the floating menu button (three dots) in the top-center of the companion window.
 This button provides quick access to additional controls like minimizing or refreshing your companion window.
 - **Keyboard Shortcuts**: Configure or customize the keyboard shortcut (default: Alt+C).
 You can change this in your browser's extension shortcuts settings to better fit your workflow.